 Sega and its Logistics, storage and transport.

 This article will not speak to everyone.
-However, we can realize the importance of SEGA and imagine the number of companies that depended directly or indirectly on it.
-I thought to include a passage on the after-sales service.
-Having a lot of data on this subject, I could devote a full article to it.
+However, we can see the importance of SEGA and imagine the number of companies that depended directly or indirectly on her.
+This file is in connection with the article of the Sega France after-sales service.
 Good reading !!!

 During the Dreamcast period, two storage areas are known.
 There were certainly more.